HAMILTON: THE EXHIBITION FAQ

 Is there wheelchair-accessible parking?

-Wheelchair-accessible parking is available on a first-come, first-served basis in the East Museum Lot at the Adler Planetarium.
+Wheelchair-accessible parking is available on a first-come, first-served basis in the East Museum Lot and the Adler Planetarium Lot.
+If accessible parking is full in these locations, consider parking in the Soldier Field North Garage.
+There are elevators available at both garage entrances.

 How many chaperones are required for school groups?